gilch/hissp/docs/macro_tutorial.rst

 be helping with the meaning of the code on the syntax itself.
 This does get better with familiarity, because you can offload that part to your long-term memory.
-That also means that it's more difficult the more different the new language is from those you already know.
+That also means that reading code in an unfamiliar language is more difficult the more different the new language is from those you already know.

 Fortunately, Lissp's syntax is very minimal,